 Generally, benefit payments begin as soon as practicable after you elect to begin receiving payments.
-However, if the vested value of your Accounts is less than \$5,000, that amount may automatically be distributed in a lump sum without your consent.
+However, if the vested value of your Account(s) is less than \$5,000, that amount may automatically be distributed without your consent.
 You may elect on the distribution election form, to have the amounts paid directly to you, or instead have it paid directly to an eligible retirement plan.
 Notwithstanding the foregoing, if the amount of the distribution is more than \$1,000 and you do not elect either to receive or to roll over the distribution, then your distribution must be rolled over to an automatic rollover IRA.

 Additionally, if you are no longer working for the University, you must begin receiving payments once you have attained age 70 1⁄2 (or in the case of your death, your beneficiary must begin receiving payments within certain periods, as required by the Internal Revenue Code).
-Failure to begin distribution may result is serious tax penalties.
 More information regarding age 70 1⁄2 or required death distributions is available from the Plan Administrator.